 Being ready is about having the right gear and having one of the best backpacking sleeping bag is an essential part of your equipment pack.

-Not only do the best sleeping bag promote a restful nights sleep, but having a high-quality sleeping bag helps keep you safe in the event of an extreme drop in temperature or if you’re forced to spend the night out on the trail.
+Not only do the best sleeping bag for camping promote a restful nights sleep, but having a high-quality sleeping bag helps keep you safe in the event of an extreme drop in temperature or if you’re forced to spend the night out on the trail.